CHEAM HIGH SCHOOL

 - Parents/carers must inform the school by 8.30 am if their child cannot attend on a specific day.

-- Students will be seated 2 metres apart and must remain seated for the duration of the lesson.
+- Students will be seated 2 metres apart from the teacher and must remain seated for the duration of the majority of lessons.

 - Teachers will teach from the front of the room, ensuring social distancing between them and students at all times.

-- All materials for a session (2 lessons per session) for students will be placed on desks prior to students entering the classroom where possible; where this is not possible, material will be collected by students as instructed by the teacher or handed out by students.
+- All materials for lessons for students will be placed on desks prior to students entering the classroom where possible; where this is not possible, material will be collected by students as instructed by the teacher or handed out by students.

-- Students will be expected to bring in their pens and books for their lessons; equipment will not be lent to students.
+- Students will be expected to bring in their own pens and books for their lessons; equipment will not be lent to students.